Optimisation of time-ordered processes in the finite and asymptotic regime: Problems with time-ordered operations

-This problem can be mathematically rephrased in a way that will prove useful later.
-Namely, the coupled systems $A$, $Q$ can be regarded as a single dynamical system whose internal state $s_k$ at time-step $k$ corresponds to the probability distribution of the triple $(t_k, c_{k}, \sigma_k)$, i.e., $s_k:= p_k(t_k, c_{k}, \sigma_k)$.
-The evolution of this system from one time-step to the next follows the equation of motion \be p_{k+1}(t_{k+1}, c_{k+1}, \sigma_{k+1})=\sum_{c_{k}, t_k, \sigma_k,b_k}p_k(t_k, c_{k}, \sigma_k)P(\sigma_{k+1}, b_{k}|\sigma_k,c_{k})Q_{k+1}(t_{k+1}, c_{k+1}|t_k,b_{k})=:f_k(s_k, \lambda). \ee Note that the evolution is here given by a polynomial $f_k$ of the state $s_k$ and an unknown evolution parameter $\lambda:=(P(\sigma',c|\sigma, z):z\in Z, c\in C,\sigma\in \Sigma)$.
-In this formulation of the problem, the reward $r_k$ at time-step $k$ is given by \be r_k(s_k):=\sum_{t_k,c_{k},\sigma_k}p_k(t_k,c_{k},\sigma_k)\alpha(t_k). \ee Notice that the reward does not depend on $\lambda$ here (except via the $p_k$), such a dependency could, however, be introduced by using different reward functions $r_k(s_k, \lambda)$.
+Note that the evolution is given here by a polynomial $f_k$ of the state $s_k$ and an unknown evolution parameter $\lambda:=(P(\sigma',c|\sigma, z):z\in Z, c\in C,\sigma\in \Sigma)$.
+In this formulation of the problem, the reward $r_k$ at time step $k$ is given by \be r_k(s_k):=\sum_{t_k,c_{k},\sigma_k}p_k(t_k,c_{k},\sigma_k)\alpha(t_k). \ee Note that the reward does not depend on $\lambda$ here (except via the $p_k$): such a dependency could, however, be introduced by using different reward functions $r_k(s_k, \lambda)$.
 In this picture, our task is to maximize the total reward over all possible evolution parameters $\lambda$.